reuk/wayverb/docs_source/evaluation.md

 $33 \times 15 \times 50$ metres is simulated (shown in +@fig:concert_hall),
 with wall absorptions increasing from 0.25 in the lowest band to 0.67 in the highest band, and scattering at 0.1 in all bands.
-The source is placed in the centre of the stage area, and receiver is placed 10m along both the x- and z-axes relative to the source.
+The source is placed in the centre of the stage area, and the receiver is placed 10m along both the x- and z-axes relative to the source.
 The receiver is oriented so that it is facing directly down the z axis, meaning that the source is 14.1m away, on the left of the receiver.